Open Source DOM Component

 The rwt-kanji DOM component works in any browser that supports modern W3C standards.
 Templates are written using BLUEPHRASE notation, which can be compiled into HTML using the free Read Write View desktop app.
 It has no other prerequisites.
 Distribution and installation are done with either NPM or via Github.

-Installation using NPM
+Download using NPM

-If you are familiar with Node.js and the
+OPTION 1: Familiar with Node.js and the

 npm install rwt-kanji